yitmeng00/the-cake-studio-enquiry-chatbot/README.md

 ```

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project does not has any license.